Thursday, February 17, 2011

 Quickly microwave the tortillas if you haven't got them warming already (see above).

 For each serving, place 2 hot, soft tortillas on a warmed dinner plate and top each with another tortilla (so you have 2 stacks of 2 tortillas each).
 Scoop 1/6th of the filling down the middle of each torilla stack.
 Drizzle of squirt some of the Crema over each mound of filling.
-Serve immediately and let the dinners add their own garnishes before folding the tacos and eating (leaning over the plate) with lots of napkins!
+Serve immediately and let the diners add their own garnishes before folding the tacos and eating (leaning over the plate) with lots of napkins!
 Very satisfying!